ManavvGarg/code-100/Day-3/#206/Approach.md

 6. Return the New Head: Finally, the function returns the prev pointer, which now points to the new head of the reversed list.

+## Recursive

+1. Function Signature: ListNode* reverseList(ListNode* head)
+The function takes a pointer to the head of a singly linked list as input and returns a pointer to the new head of the reversed list.

+2. Base Case: if (head == NULL || head->next == NULL) return head;
+The function starts by checking if the given list is either empty (head is NULL) or has only one element (head->next is NULL).
+In these cases, there's no need to reverse anything, so it immediately returns the current head, which will be the head of the reversed list.

+3. Recursive Step: ListNode* newHead = reverseList(head->next);
+If the base case is not met, the function recursively calls itself with the next node (head->next) as an argument.
+This recursive call continues until it reaches the end of the list, where head->next is either NULL or the last element of the original list.
+The variable newHead stores the result of this recursive call, which will be the new head of the reversed list.

+4. Reversing the List: head->next->next = head;
+head->next = NULL;
+After the recursive calls return, the function starts reversing the list.
+It does so by updating the next pointer of the current head (head->next->next) to point to the current head (head), effectively reversing the direction of the link.
+Then, it sets the next pointer of the current head (head->next) to NULL to break the link to the next node.
+This process repeats for each node in the list, effectively reversing the entire list.

+5. Return the New Head: return newHead;
+Finally, the function returns the newHead, which was set to the original tail of the list after the recursive calls.
+This newHead is now the head of the reversed list.

 Example: <br/><br/>
 ![Alt text](image.png)